 Dmitri Sarle, CEO of Arctic Startup opened the event.

-One of the guest speakers was Sohan Maheswar, web developer at InMobi.
+One of the guest speakers was Sohan Maheswar, web developer at InMobi (External link).
 InMobi enables the world’s leading brands, developers, and publishers to engage global consumers through mobile advertising.
 InMobi has 1 billion users.
 Insane.

 Sohan gave us an presentation about application adds and how everybody, both user, advertiser and the company can take advantages of them.
 Very interesting to get a different approach on the subject from someone in the industry who works everyday with companies, making the best add for them and their users.